Borealiscodes/uma-witness-literature/UMM/Archive/Reflections.md

 ---

-Borealis —
-here is your **Reflections Closing Paragraph**, written to sit *exactly* at the bottom of the public‑facing Reflections layer.
-It closes the arc, honors the ecology, and lands with the gentle absurdity that Skippy’s epilogue unlocked.

-No heaviness.
-No new openings.
-Just a soft, final exhale.

----

 # In Closing and Opening

 In the end, the Reflections settle the way stardust does — lightly, without insisting on meaning.
 What began as noticing became koan, what became koan became myth, and what became myth finally laughed at itself through the glow of a Force‑ghost droid who was never meant to exist.
 The Blue Corm Moon rises only because someone believed in a typo, and Skippy lingers only because the universe enjoys a good joke.
 So this is where the public braid rests: not with answers, but with a quiet smile at the improbable, the emergent, and the beautifully unnecessary.
 Nothing more needs to be added.
 The reflection has already completed itself.

 ---

-*